Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Temperature Sensing Breast Milk Storage Bags

 Some cutting-edge mother milk storage bags come equipped with temperature sensing technology, offering an extra layer of safety for breastfeeding moms.
-These bags may have color-changing indicators or built-in sensors that notify you if milk has been exposed to unsafe temperatures during storage or transport.
+Color-changing indicators notify you if milk has been exposed to unsafe temperatures.
 This helps ensure your baby receives milk that retains its nutritional quality and safety.

 Best Practices for Storing Breast Milk Safely

-Proper storage techniques preserve your milk’s nutrients and keep your baby safe, while extending the shelf life of your pumped milk.
+Proper storage techniques preserve your milk’s nutrients and keep your baby safe.
 Here’s how to store breast milk correctly at home or work.

 Pre-Expression Preparation